 - Add the stock to the curry paste, and return to a medium heat.
 Cook for 10 minutes until the flavours have melded together.
-Add the coconut milk, and continue to cook for an additional 10 or so minutes over a low heat.
+Add the coconut milk, brown sugar and tamarind and continue to cook for an additional 10 or so minutes over a low heat.

 - While the laksa broth is cooking, place a non-stick saucepan over a medium high heat, and just cover the base of the saucepan with the vegetable oil.
 Allow it to heat until it is hot, shimmery and sizzly.
 Too early for oil adjectives sorry.